Last Updated on November 13, 2020 by Oddmund Groette

 |Month||Avg.
 Profit%||Win-ratio %||Profit factor||Max loss %|

 The profit factor is defined as the gross profit divided by the gross loss (including commissions) for the entire trading period.
-As a rule thumb I like this number to be above 2 as a stand alone trading system.
+As a rule of thumb, I like this number to be above 2 as a stand alone trading system.

 Clearly, the table shows that May is not a good month, but it still has three months that have performed worse.
-For some reason September has been the worst month by all parameters.
+For some reason, September has been the worst month.
 Unfortunately, I can’t come up with any rational explanation for why some months are worse than others.

 The numbers tell us that the period from October to the end of April is by far the best period, and opposite the period from April until October seems to be the worst.

 This is the equity chart of being invested 100% from the close of September until the close of April every year (and being in cash from May until September, starting with 100 000 in equity):